willdurand/Propilex/README.md

     $ http DELETE http://localhost:4000/documents/1
     HTTP/1.1 204 No Content

-JSON response for an error:
+If the document you are trying to delete does not exist, you will get an error:

     $ http DELETE http://localhost:4000/documents/70 Accept:application/json
     HTTP/1.1 404 Not Found